tonyzhang25/Zhang-2021-Endotaxis/README.md

 ### How to run `simulation_and_figures.py`

 The simplest way is to upload this repo to Colab, which has all the dependencies already installed.
+Alternatively, run this locally using Jupyter Notebooks.
 Follow instructions in the notebook.